tmarkec/Get-it-right/README.md

 <img src="./readme-img/input-name.png">
 </details>

-2. As a user, I want to get alert if my user name is not up to standards
+2. As a user, I want to get alert if my username is not up to standards

 | **Feature** | **Action**                           | **Expected Result**                                           | **Actual Result** |
 | ----------- | ------------------------------------ | ------------------------------------------------------------- | ----------------- |